Bartholomew Mastrius: Life

 In 2002, to celebrate the fourth centenary of his birth, an international conference was held in Meldola, Mastri’s native town (near Forlì), devoted to his philosophical thought.

 Works

 He was one of the most prominent writers of his time on philosophy and theology.
 His "Philosophy" in five volumes folio, his "Commentaries" on the "Sentences" in four volumes, and his Moral Theology "ad mentem S. Bonaventurae" in one volume were all published in Venice.

-Ponce in his treatise on Logic holds that with qualifying explanations God may be included in the Categories.
-Mastrius in combatting this opinion characteristically says, "Hic Pontius male tractat Deum sicut et alter".